Barbara Loden: 1960–1966: Film; marriage to Elia Kazan

 In 1960, Loden appeared in Elia Kazan's film Wild River as Montgomery Clift's secretary.
-She was perhaps better known for her role in Splendor in the Grass (1961), in which she played Warren Beatty's sister.
+Loden said she believed she got the part because of the relative closeness of Wild Rivers setting, Tennessee, to where she grew up.
+Wild River evidently helped her land her role in Splendor in the Grass (1961), in which she played Warren Beatty's sister.

 She famously portrayed Maggie, a fictionalized version of Marilyn Monroe, in Kazan's Lincoln Center Repertory Company stage production of After the Fall (1964), which was written by Monroe's former husband, playwright Arthur Miller.
 Loden received a Tony award for best actress for her performance in After the Fall as well as an annual award of the Outer Circle, an organization of writers who covered Broadway for national magazines.
 After the Fall reviews called Loden the "new Jean Harlow" and a "blonde bombshell."
 Loden recalled in 1980 that she was drawn to the part because the script reflected her own life experiences.
+Reviews raved about her performance in After the Fall.
+One said, "It is sometimes hard to tell where Barbara Loden begins and Marilyn Monroe leaves off"—not because of their physical likeness, but "in their approach to life, in their philosophy, in their desire to move up life's social and intellectual ladder".
+Loden never met Monroe, but said that was why her performance worked the way it did.
+Interviewers said that Loden's personal insecurities and rough married life resembled Monroe's, but Loden denied this.
+Loden argued that her performance derived instead from her five years of acting classes, even though when she was taking acting classes she did not have the nerve to fully pursue it.

 Loden married her first husband, film and television producer and film distributor Larry Joachim, in the 1950s, and they had a son, Marco.
+Loden said she always wanted children but never wanted to marry and "disapproved of marriage" due to her childhood.
 After an affair while they were both married to other people, Loden married film director Elia Kazan, who was 23 years her senior, in 1966.
 She had another son, Leo, with Kazan, and though estranged and considering divorce, they were still married at the time of her death from breast cancer at the age of 48.